 How bright do your family’s eyes light up when they see fresh dinner rolls on the table?

-So don’t repeat my mistake this upcoming Easter dinner, or on any other family holiday, and make sure to remember the rolls!
+So don’t repeat my mistake this upcoming holiday dinner, or on any other family holiday, and make sure to remember the rolls!
 Better yet, make these delicious Lemon and Honey Dinner Rolls that are bursting with flavor and covered in sweet buttery mixture.

 To make it look pretty and festive, I wanted my honey dinner rolls to look like a flower, so I baked them in 9-inch round pans.
 The rolls look so pretty served in a shape of a flower, it makes the whole dinner experience extra special.